Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Methods

 Coarse-grained complexity runs into obstacles as a well-defined measure of complexity.
 Firstly, the uncomputability of the Kolmogorov complexity prohibits the concept from being defined in terms of an optimal compression.
 It has been proven by \citet{Chaitin1} that there can be no procedure for finding all theorems that would allow for further compression.
 Furthermore the problem of distinguishing between meaningful structure and incidental information, especially in finite data, may fail to be well-defined.
 Different smoothing functions and different coarse-graining levels will retain different distinct regularities in the data.

 These theoretical challenges in objectively defining the coarse-grained complexity can be circumvented when the approach is applied to the segmentation of observations by complexity.
-Here the coarse-grained complexity can be calibrated to coincide with notions of complexity adopted by the observer (i.e. expert astronomers).
+Here the coarse-grained complexity can be calibrated to coincide with notions of complexity adopted by the observer (i.e. expert astronomers) and evaluated using expertly labelled data.